pmvijay1980/api-git/README.md

 # api-git
-This file is for BDD Cucumber Framwwork setup
+This file is for Hybrid API Automation Project.